xvanov/socratica/docs/epics.md

 **Goal:** Grade-level adaptive questioning and scaffolding.
 **Value:** Personalized difficulty appropriate to student's academic level.

-#### Story 10.1: Difficulty Level Selection
+#### Story 10.1: Difficulty Level Selection & Adaptation

 As a student,
-I want to select my grade level,
-So that the tutor asks questions appropriate to my level.
+I want to select my grade level and have the AI tutor adjust question complexity accordingly, So that I'm challenged but not overwhelmed with questions appropriate to my level.

 **Acceptance Criteria:**
 1. Grade level selector on initial setup or settings